 When you upload a file to Hederis, we automatically make some guesses about the different parts of your manuscript, but you are the person who knows your content best.
 It’s a good idea to review our guesses, and adjust them as needed so that your manuscript is correctly tagged.
-See “” for details on how this works.
+See “Working With Microsoft Word” for details on how this works.